-This booklet describes the principal features of the group benefit plan sponsored by your employer, but Group Policy No. 163647 issued by Great-West Life is the governing document.
-If there are variations between the information in the booklet and the provisions of the policy, the policy will prevail.
+This booklet describes the principal features of the group benefit plan sponsored by your employer, but Group Policy Nos.
+163647 and 163807 issued by Great-West Life are the governing documents.
+If there are variations between the information in the booklet and the provisions of the policies, the policies will prevail.